apereo/cas/docs/cas-server-documentation/release_notes/RC7.md

 A new service access strategy is now available to authorize application access based on [AWS Verified Permissions](../services/Service-Access-Strategy-AWS-VerifiedPermissions.html).

-### Spring Framework Upgrades

-Starting with this release candidate and going forward, CAS will switch to building against Spring Framework `6.1.x` and Spring Boot `3.2.x` milestone builds.

-The Spring framework `6.1.x` generation presents with the following feature themes:

-- Embracing JDK `21` LTS
-- Virtual Threads (Project Loom)
-- JVM Checkpoint Restore (Project CRaC)
-- Data Binding and Validation, revisited

-Note that Spring Framework `6.1` provides a first-class experience on JDK `21` and Jakarta EE 10 at runtime while retaining a JDK `17` and Jakarta EE `9` baseline.
-We also embrace the latest edition of Graal VM for JDK 17 and its upcoming JDK `21` version while retaining compatibility with GraalVM `22.3`.

-As stated above, it is likely that CAS `7` would switch to using JDK `21` as its baseline in the next few release candidates.

 ### Google Authenticator Device Registration